 By becoming a volunteer, you can be part of a close-knit team dedicated to saving lives at sea.
 Your personal contribution may one day save the life of a boatie in need.

-We need help from you, whether you have four hours a month to spare, or forty.
+We need help from you, whether you have 4 or 40 hours a month to spare.
 You don't even need to be a boatie!
-Your skills can help free up time for on-water crew to respond to incidents
+Your skills can help free up time for on-water crew to respond to incidents.

 How can I help Coastguard?

 Most people who volunteer for Coastguard want to make their contribution out on the water.
 But plenty of opportunities exist to contribute on land, too - you don't need to be a boatie to help!

 Wet Crew– these volunteers are the ones out on the water, making sure New Zealand's boaties stay safe.

 Communications Team– they’re the main point of contact for boaties as well as our rescue crews.
 They receive and coordinate emergency incidents, as well as provide informational services such as weather broadcasts, from the Operations Room in Mechanics Bay